High-temperature superconductivity in flat-band sheared bilayer graphene

 We will see that, in the phase with strongly broken valley symmetry, the highest occupied band remains quite flat under the effect of the Coulomb interaction.
 Then, the many-body ground state can be only investigated with methods like the exact diagonalization of the Hamiltonian.
 At small hole-doping of the flat band, we will show that the ground state has limited entanglement entropy, making possible to reconstruct a quasi-1D Fermi line with strongly renormalized quasiparticles in the originally flat band.
 The uneven compressibility of the many-body ground states for odd and even filling will allow us then to capture the condensation of Cooper pairs with emergent quasiparticles above a large energy gap, unveiling a strong-coupling route towards high-temperature superconductivity in topological flat-band systems\cite{kopnin11}.

-{\it Hartree-Fock approximation.} We study the interaction effects by means of a microscopic real-space approach to the sheared bilayer.
-Our starting point is a tight-binding approximation where the noninteracting Hamiltonian is written in terms of creation (annihilation) operators $a_{i\sigma}^+$ ($a_{i\sigma}$) for electrons at each site $i$ with spin $\sigma $
+{\it Microscopic Hartree-Fock approach.} We study the interaction effects by means of a microscopic real-space approach to the sheared bilayer.
+Our starting point is a tight-binding approximation where the noninteracting Hamiltonian is written in terms of creation (annihilation) operators $a_{i\sigma}^\dagger$ ($a_{i\sigma}$) for electrons at site $i$ with spin $\sigma $

-We adopt a dependence of $t(\rr )$ on distance and layer index assuming a usual Slater-Koster parametrization.
-At this stage, flat bands across a 2D Brillouin zone can be engineered by taking a sinusoidal potential $w(\rr) = w_0 \sin^2(\pi y/L_y)$, which has the effect of folding the bands of the 1D moir\'e superlattice.
+We adopt a dependence of $t(\rr )$ on distance and layer index assuming a usual Slater-Koster parametrization (see Supplemental Material (SM)).
+At this stage, flat bands across a 2D Brillouin zone can be engineered by taking a periodic potential $w(\rr) = w_0 \sin^2(\pi y/L_y)$, which has the effect of folding the bands of the 1D moir\'e superlattice.

 In the tight-binding approach, the low-energy bands show the same one-parameter scaling operating in the continuum model, which allows us to keep the flat-band regime by trading larger moir\'e supercells for smaller ones at the expense of reducing the equilibrium interlayer distance $d_\perp^{(0)}$ (see SM).
 After compression down to $d_\perp^{(0)}/1.18$, we are able to reach the flat-band regime for a not too large moir\'e supercell with 2,080 atoms.
 This reduction is crucial to carry out a self-consistent Hartree-Fock resolution including all the remote valence bands, which is a must for a sensible description of dynamical symmetry breaking and the low-energy bands in the interacting theory.